tjohnman/KNOH/doc/Drawing-cells-corner-by-corner/Drawing-cells-corner-by-corner.md

 Here's another trick to further systematize things: a single **cell is split into 4 quadrants** (conceptually, not visually), each of which can take on one of a number of different shapes.
-We'll call these shapes **"drawing primitive"** and their number depends on the quadrant:
+The number of shapes depends on the quadrant:
 7, 8, 9, 8 (TL, BL, BR, TR).

 Not all 7 &times; 8 &times; 9 &times; 8 = 4032 possible combinations of these actually make sense.